tuupola/php-docker-k8s/README.md

 # Slim + PHP-FPM + NGINX + MariaDB

 The fashionable setup.
 PHP 8.1 as PHP-FPM reverse proxied by NGINX and MariaDB as database.
 All in separate containers.
+Current directory mounted into webserver so code changes can be seen immediately.
 This requires you to install Composer dependencies locally in the host machine.

 ```
 $ git clone https://github.com/tuupola/slim-docker.git
 $ cd slim-docker
-$ git checkout php-fpm-nginx-alpine
+$ git checkout alpine-nginx-phpfpm
 $ composer install
 $ docker compose build
 $ docker compose up